FAQs

 What are the nearest tube stations to Hogarth Chambers?

 Chancery Lane (Central Line), Holborn (Picadilly and Central Lines) and Temple (District and Circle Lines) are all within 5 – 10 minutes walk.
-Click here for a map showing our location.

 Can I park my car in Lincoln’s Inn when visiting Hogarth Chambers?